Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/keygenme-py.md

         print("\nKey is NOT VALID.
 Check your data entry.\n\n")
 ```

-It calls the `check_key` function so lets investigate that
+It calls the `check_key` function so let's investigate that
 ```python
 def check_key(key, username_trial):